jyw321/MD-Project/Experimenting_with_Platinum-MD.md

 * Download the Platinum-MD .dmg file.
 [Latest version here](https://github.com/gavinbenda/platinum-md/releases/tag/v1.0.0-RC1)
 *(or direct download [here](https://github.com/gavinbenda/platinum-md/releases/download/v1.0.0-RC1/platinum-md-1.0.0.dmg))*
 * Open the .dmg file.
 Drag the file to the applications folder.
-* *Remember to allow your system to open the application by setting up the `Security & Privacy`*
+* Remember to allow your system to open the application by setting up the `Security & Privacy`
 * Once Platinum-MD is installed, you can open it like opening any other applications.
+* *troubleshoots found [here](https://github.com/gavinbenda/platinum-md#troubleshooting), but these problems are more NetMD oriented*

 ## How-to ##